PlayboyPrime/ModalMod/Explanations.md

 MinLength: 0 to 4000. this will be the amount of characters the user has to write in this input before it can be submited.

-MaxLength: 1-4000.
+MaxLength: 1 to 4000.
 This will be the maximum of characters the user can write in this input.

 Placeholder: This will be the placeholder of the input.